mongodb/laravel-mongodb/docs/query-builder.md

 **Push**

-Add one or more values to the items array.
+Add one or multiple values to the items array.

 ```php
 // Push the value to the matched documents